rmmartins/AzureReadiness/README.md

 * [ITProCareerCenter](https://www.itprocareercenter.com) - IT Pro Career Center from Microsoft
 * [ITProCloudEssentials](https://www.itprocloudessentials.com) - IT Pro Cloud Essentials from Microsoft
 * [Azure Notes](https://azurenotes.tech/) - A place to know about new features from all Azure Services
+* [Azure Documentation Updates](http://azuredocsupdates.azurewebsites.net/) - A community project to share the status about azure documentation updates

 ### Video Resources